EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

     XCFUN=3  GGA=3
 ~~~

+When you run **lmfa**{: style="color: blue"} or **lmf**{: style="color: blue"}
-The header should then have this line:
+the header should now readL

 ~~~
  pot:      XC:PW91+PBE(gga)
 ~~~

-Note that you should start the tutorial from the beginning with this change, since
+Note that you should start the calculation from the beginning with this change, since
-**lmfa**{: style="color: blue"} used Barth-Hedin functional.
+the atomic densities are made from a Barth-Hedin functional.
 The core densities
 made by **lmfa**{: style="color: blue"} are frozen and will carry over into this calculation.

 The smooth part of the potential is made first.
 This is necessary to determine the electrostatic potential on the augmentation sphere